Privacy Notice - Alumni and Supporters

 - A rating of your level of engagement which is created from a mix of your event attendance, donation history and other interactions with the University.

-Alumni: Lawful basis
+Alumni and Supporters: Lawful basis

 When processing your personal data the University relies on a combination of Consent, Contract, Legal Obligation or Legitimate Interests as the legal basis under the GDPR, as detailed in the table below.
 Where the University relies on Legitimate Interest you have the right to object to your data being processed for the purposes stated (see section entitled How to object to the processing of your personal data).
 However, if the University stops processing data for the stated purposes this may impact our ability to undertake certain activities that you have asked us to undertake, such as claiming Gift Aid on your donations if you object to your name and address being processed.
 If this is likely to happen, we may refer back to you to obtain clarification that this is what you intend.